 "Currently re-reading your book.
 Best material on the subject.
 Very much look forward to working with you." -Joel G

 "Your new book is truly wonderful.
 Its a major contribution to the world of comprehensive ecological design.I cannot say enough good about it."

 -John Todd.
 Ph.
 D.

 John Todd Ecological Design, Inc.

-The Resilient Farm and Homestead is a handbook for developing regenerative human habitat systems adaptive to drought, flooding, heat, power outage, price spikes, pest pressure, and the multitude of challenges brought by climate change, peak oil, food system contamination and economic decline.
+The Resilient Farm and Homestead is an award-winning handbook for developing regenerative human habitat systems adaptive to drought, flooding, heat, power outage, price spikes, pest pressure, and the multitude of challenges brought by climate change, peak oil, food system contamination and economic decline.
 The book also details leading-edge strategies for regenerating soil, water systems and human health through the design and operations of the homeastead and farm.

 "Ben Falk calls his book about reviving a wornout hill farm in Vermont an example of resilience and regeneration; I call it pure natural magic.
 Grow rice in New England?
 Yes.
 Heat water to 155 degrees F on cold winter days at a rate of gallon a minute by piping it through a compost pile?
 Yes.
 How about dinner tonight of your own rack of lamb garnished with homegrown mushrooms?
 Yes.
 Your choice of scores of different vegetbles and fruits even in winter?
 Yes.
 Plus, your own dairy products from your own sheep.
 All the while, the soil producing this magic, on a site once thought little more than a wasteland, grows yearly more fertile and secure from natural calamity." - Gene Logsdon